 North Korean identity as we perceive it should be understood according to its structural ideological role in American/liberal ideology, just like other asymmetrically constituted fantasy-figures, including the conceptual ‘Jew’ of anti-Semitism and ‘the Lady’ of misogynism which are both applied below.
 Although the identity of the real Jewish person or real woman is, to an undecideable degree, constituted by hegemonic ideology, the ideological function of ‘the Jew’ and ‘the Lady’ has nothing to do with the real people themselves.
 To project objet a into another person is to position him/her as the lack in myself, to see what I perceive to be missing from myself in the Other, so as to maintain the consistency of my symbolic universe.
 Where a person is elevated/debased to objet a, they are often an object of love (‘the Lady’ who will make me Whole) or object of hatred (‘the Jew’ who is the obstacle to my Wholeness).
 The victimized ‘ordinary North Korean’ is typically an object of love, a narcissistic projection, a kind of pre-revolutionary proto-American subject who sees our hidden treasure, i.e. freedom, and on account of whom I perceive my ideology to be worthy of desire (Wood 2012: 129).
 North Korea does not exist in the sense that the extraordinary-negative ‘nature of the Kim regime’ as object of hatred originates in American ideology; homologously, there is no ‘feminine Secret/essence’ and no ‘Secret/nature/conspiracy of the Jew.’

 The reason for emphasis on American liberal ideology is threefold: North Korea is most salient in American discourse and the hyperreal elements appear to have their logical origins in American culture (since the Korean War).
 Most importantly, to the extent that North Korea is a national security state and political and economic isolation has impeded its development, it is American policy more than any other that will determine the future of North Korea and its inhabitants.
-American libidinal investments are therefore arguably the core obstacle to policy prescriptions that would address the root causes of DPRK human rights violations.
+American libidinal investments are therefore a core obstacle to policy prescriptions that would address the root causes of DPRK human rights violations.
 The extraordinary-negative framing exists around the world, however, so it is not wholly an American obsession.